 - How I Organize Digital Files For My Classes

-For the most part, I do not handwrite assignments, as I have dysgraphia, which is the inability to write coherently as a result of an organic condition, such as low vision or a brain issue.
+For the most part, I do not handwrite assignments, as I have dysgraphia, which is a learning disability that affects handwriting and is often correlated with vision impairments.
 I also run this blog, and frequently spend hours at the computer typing up posts.
 It feels much more natural to type for long periods of time on my desktop keyboard.

 Synchronizes with laptop

 One of the awesome things about having two computers is that all of the data synchronizes, meaning my class notes, photos, and other information is easily accessible on each of my devices.
 I find it helpful to switch between the two computers, especially since I have neck issues that can be aggravated by hunching over for a laptop screen.
 My laptop is a Microsoft Surface Pro running Windows 10.
 I cannot imagine using any other laptop in class as it easily fits on any sized desk and the battery life is awesome.